Jesewe/cs2-triggerbot/README.md

 ### Option 2: Download Pre-Built Executable

-Alternatively, you can download the ready-to-use executable from the [Releases](https://github.com/Jesewe/cs2-triggerbot/releases) page.
-Simply download the latest version and run the executable directly.
+Alternatively, download the ready-to-use executable from the [Releases](https://github.com/Jesewe/cs2-triggerbot/releases) page.
+Download the latest version and run the executable directly.

 ## Configuration
 The `config.json` file is automatically generated in the directory `%LOCALAPPDATA%\Requests\ItsJesewe\` on the first run.
 You can modify the `TriggerKey` in this file or via the GUI.